sorry-cypress/gitbook/configuration/director-configuration/minio-configuration.md

 `MINIO_UPLOAD_URL_PREFIX=null`

 Override the upload URL.
 The updated URL is not valid because the host is part of the presigned url signature.
 A reverse proxy, ingress controller or api gateway will be responsible for reversing this translation, into the original URL, before passing the upload request to Minio.
+For example by setting the `Host` header to the backend hostname.

 `MINIO_USESSL="false"`